-5 questions to answer before requesting a packaging machine proposal
+5 questions to answer before requesting a packing machine quotation

 Think it's time to contact a packaging machine manufacturer for a price quote?
 Great, let's talk.
 But first, take some time to make sure the high-level parameters of your project are defined.
 Here's why.

 Packaging machine manufacturers need to know very specific details of your project in order to provide the most accurate recommendations and pricing.
 Packaging equipment is not usually 'off-the-shelf'; each machine is tailored to the unique specifications of the customer.
-What this means for you: Be prepared for a bunch of questions when requesting pricing.
+What this means for you: Be prepared for a bunch of questions when requesting a packing machine quotation.

 To help you get started, here's a list of 5 common questions you can expect, and tips for arriving at the answers.